Aymen1234567/Aymen1234567/README.md

 ## 💫 About Me

-- 🎓 Studying Computer Science at University of Bourgogne (Licence 3)
+- 🎓 Studying Computer Science at University of Bourgogne (3rd Year)
 - 🔐 Interested in network and cyber security
 - 🤖 Exploring AI & Data Science — from models to meaningful insights
 - 🌱 Always learning, always building